garden-io/garden/docs/getting-started/installation.md

 The things the script will check for are the following:

 - The [Chocolatey](https://chocolatey.org) package manager.
 The script installs it automatically if necessary.
-- _git_ and _rsync_ .
+- _git_.
 The script will install or upgrade those via Chocolatey.

 To later upgrade to the newest version, simply re-run the above script.